1968 Alabama Crimson Tide football team: Tennessee

 Against Tennessee, coach Bryant elected to go for the victory instead of a tie in the final minutes of the game, and after the failed two-point conversion the Volunteers held onto a 10–9 victory at Knoxville.
 Tennessee took an early 7–0 lead in the first quarter after Richmond Flowers scored on a one-yard touchdown run.
 Alabama responded later in the quarter with a 28-yard Mike Dean field goal that made the score 7–3.
 The score remained the same through the fourth quarter when Karl Kremser kicked what was then a SEC record 54-yard field goal that extended the Volunteers lead to 10–3.

 After the Tennessee field goal, the Crimson Tide had their most sustained drive of the game.
 The 80-yard drive culminated in a four-yard Donnie Sutton touchdown reception from Scott Hunter that made the score 10–9.
 However, instead of playing for the tie and kicking the extra point, coach Bryant elected to go for the win on a two-point conversion.
 On the attempt, Joe Kelley failed to complete the pass to Sutton and Tennessee won the game as a result 10–9.
-The loss brought Alabama's all-time record against Tennessee to 23–21–7.